r-forge/exams/jekyll/_posts/tutorials/2020-03-28-elearning.md

 ##     7. fourfold: 6.5 | 22.5 | 3.5 | 67.5 | 29 | 71 | 10 | 90 | 100
 </code></pre>

-## Import into Moodle and OpenOLAT
+## Import into Moodle and OpenOlat

 <div class='row t20 b20'>
   <div class='small-8 medium-9 columns'>

-<p>Finally, the output files generated above can be imported into the Moodle and OpenOLAT learning management system, respectively.
+<p>Finally, the output files generated above can be imported into the Moodle and OpenOlat learning management system, respectively.
 In Moodle the random exercises are imported into a question bank based on which a quiz with randomly-selected questions can be constructed.
-In OpenOLAT the import directly yields a test learning resource that can then be embedded in a course.</p>
+In OpenOlat the import directly yields a test learning resource that can then be embedded in a course.</p>

   </div>
   <div class='small-4 medium-3 columns'>